Career Profile: Family and Marriage Therapist

 Why Is Family and Marriage Therapy a Job of Tomorrow?

 As divorce and emotional stress continue to plague couples and their children, marriage and family therapists will be needed to help improve relationships.
-Employment opportunities for family and marriage therapists are expected to increase 30 percent by 2016, a much faster rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
+Employment opportunities for family and marriage therapists are expected to increase 30 percent, a much faster rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
 Family and marriage therapists earn an average salary of about $43,000 annually.

 What Does a Family and Marriage Therapist Do?